OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 ### Technical Committee {#tc-member}

 Any TC member is listed on [Technical Committee > Members]({{< relref "members" >}}).
 Add a new TC member on this page.
+The onboarding of members of the Technical Committee is part of the [onboarding process]({{< relref "onboarding" >}}) for new projects.

-**Offboarding**: Remove the person from the Technical Committee page.
+**Offboarding**: Remove the person from the Technical Committee page, the technical-committee mailing list and the Signal group.
+Adjust GitHub permissions accordingly.
 Unless the associated project is stopped, add the successor.

 ### Instant Messaging